styler00dollar/Colab-edge-connect/README.md

 - Removed checkpoint overwriting.
 - Original code only has center crop with resize.
 This fork also includes random crop without resize.
 - Added random flip.
-- Pytorch 1.6 compatible (currently not tested)
+- Pytorch 1.6 compatible (+AMP) (Currently not tested, but a quick test shows that it works.
+Currently printing some warnings.)

 ### Random Info:
 - If you want to continue training, then rename the latest checkpoints to ```InpaintingModel_dis.pth``` and ```InpaintingModel_gen.pth``` and simply start training again with ```python train.py --model 3 --checkpoints /path/model-checkpoints```.